jbrunton/jbrunton.com-jekyll/_posts/2012-10-10-how-to-write-testable-code.md

 It's worth quickly considering what it means for code to be *easily testable*, so that we're clear about what our goals (and the advantages of testing code) are:

 * **High test coverage**: we should be testing every discrete unit of code &mdash; that is, for every problem we solve in code, we want to test that we've solved it correctly.
-Our unit tests will therefore give us
+Our unit tests will therefore give us a good indicator of the health of our whole codebase (not necessarily that it's totally free from bugs, but that each unit of code appears to behave as expected).
-* **Robust tests**: failures should highlight incorrect code (not merely changes); and a single failure should not cascade across other test suites.
+* **Robust tests**: failures should highlight incorrect code (not merely changes to code, as is sadly often the case); and a single failure should not cascade across other test suites.
 * **Easy to write tests**: writing new tests for new or modified code should be a breeze.
 There should be minimal setup, and it should be easy to understand what to test and how to test it.

 Here, then, is what I strive for when writing application code, in order that it should meet the above criteria.